-Approve d Scheme Application Scheme Receptor Sensitivity (Table 2) Magnitude of Effect - Size and scale/geographic extent and associated narrative Magnitude Significance of Effect Magnitude Significance of Effect Cumbria Landscape Type '5d - Urban Fringe' Medium The proposals are broadly consistent with the Urban Fringe Landscape Character Type.
+Magnitude of Effect - Size and scale/geographic extent and associated narrative Approve d Scheme Applicati on Scheme Receptor Sensitivity (Table 2) Magnitude Significance of Effect Magnitude Significance of Effect Cumbria andscape Type '5d - Jrban Fringe' Medium The proposals are broadly consistent with the Urban Fringe Landscape Character Type.
 The proposed development would result in the loss of the agricultural land within the site, resulting in some localised loss of openness and a change in character from pastoral land to residential built form.
 However, the immediate context includes residential land use and the effects are considered to be localised.
 This landscape has been subjected to urban influences with the presence of telecommunication masts, overhead cables, the reservoir and modern housing.
 Modern residential development positioned on the higher land around Whitehaven is widespread and a characteristic feature of the landscape.
 There would be the introduction of natural elements such as trees, hedgerows, and grassland which are broadly consistent with the area, and which would increase biodiversity.
 The effects on the landscape character as a result of the application scheme are deemed to be the same as those of the approved scheme.
-Whilst there are more dwellings, there are a greater number of single storey houses, the proposals would follow the contours and there would be more consistency with landscape and boundary treatments.
-With regard to the Copeland Landscape Settlement Study, the application site is located within the 'prominent hillside', however its relatively small scale, its linear arrangement and its peripheral location will moderate any material adverse effect upon the 'prominent hillside'.
-Effects would be long term (over 15 years) and permanent, however the establishment of the proposed planting would, over time, become increasingly effective in assimilating the proposed development into its urban fringe setting and the wider landscape.
-Low Adverse Minor- Moderate Adverse Low Adverse Minor- Moderate Adverse
+There would be more dwellings and a greater number of single storey houses, however the proposed houses would follow the contours, stepping down the hill with housing facing the coast.
+This would be consistent with existing housing located to the immediate east of the site and the terraced streets off Harras Road, to the west of the site.
+Proposed landscape works along the frontage with Harras Road would soften the views of the proposed housing from the road corridor and would be more consistent with existing landscape and boundary treatments.
+With regard to the Copeland Landscape Settlement Study, the application site is located within the 'prominent hillside', however its relatively small scale and its linear arrangement and peripheral location will moderate any material adverse effect upon the 'prominent hillside'.
+Effects would be long term (over 15 years) and permanent, however the establishment of the proposed planting would, over time, become increasingly effective in assimilating the proposed development into its urba Low Adverse Minor- Moderate Adverse Low Adverse Minor- Moderate Adverse